-DIY Dish Zero Waste Soap
+DIY Zero Waste Dish Soap

-You can, of course, make your own dish soap at home using a base of Castile soap.
+You can, of course, make your own soap at home using a base of Castile soap.
 For the Castile, you can either buy one such as the Dr Bronner Castile Soap or make your own using a recipe such as this one from the Soap Queen.

-Once you have your Castile Soap you can follow this handy tutorial by elsaannukka to making your own dish soap.
+Once you have your Castile Soap you can follow this handy tutorial by elsaannukka to make your own plastic-free dish soap.
 It basically uses grated Castile Soap, mixed with bicarbonate soda, essential oils and water.
 Just be mindful that water can encourage bacterial growth within liquid soaps and should ideally contain a form of preservative so if you are set on making your own it’s best to make this soap in small quantities using distilled water.
 Once made, place it in a soap dispenser that does not encourage bacterial growth such as this one.

 Eco-friendly Washing-Up Sponges